hemanthsoma/Project2/README.md

 - Analyze the real time streaming tweets on famous person ( politician or actors )
 - Retrieving the trending hashtags of a famous personality
-- Get the location details by who retweets the hashtag since a particular date
+- To fetch the location of a person who has retweeted on particular hashtag.

 # API & Required Modules